Kappaccinoh/zut/README.md

 - Room smoothen UI/UX
     - Pop up style upon clicking the start game?
     - Use Bootstrap's Modals
+- Timer Running System when it is a player's turn
+    - Automatically clicks next player once the timer runs to 0

 3. Game Mechanics Setup (Major Backend)